Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 With 1 minute of work and raw materials, you can make a door or window harder to force open.
 Increase the DC needed to open it by 5.

 **Temporary Shelter**
-As part of a long rest, you can construct a lean-to or a similar shelter to keep your group dry and in the shade for the duration of the rest.
+As part of a Long Rest, you can construct a lean-to or a similar shelter to keep your group dry and in the shade for the duration of the rest.
 Because it was fashioned quickly from whatever wood was available , the shelter collapses 1d3 days after being assembled.

 | **ACTIVITY** | **DC** |
 | --- | :-: |